MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 <!-- AllowWUfBCloudProcessing-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting configures an Azure Active Directory joined device so that Microsoft is the processor of the Windows diagnostic data collected from the device, subject to the Product Terms at< https://go.microsoft.com/fwlink/?linkid=2185086>.

 To enable this behavior:

 1. Enable this policy setting
-2. Join an Azure Active Directory account to the device
+2. Join an Azure Active Directory account to the device.

-3. Set Allow Telemetry to value 1 - Required, or higher
+3. Set Allow Telemetry to value 1 - Required, or higher.

 When these policies are configured, Windows diagnostic data collected from the device will be subject to Microsoft processor commitments.

 If you disable or don't configure this policy setting, devices enrolled to the Windows Update for Business deployment service won't be able to take advantage of some deployment service features.
 <!-- AllowWUfBCloudProcessing-Description-End -->